1.Who had the Trump Volatility Crash Trade On?

 It certainly was a strange night, my wife woke me up at 3:30am to tell me that Trump won.
 I immediately asked her, “What are the stock futures doing?”
 At that point, she shook her head and went to bed in the guest room with the dog, once again my wife is smarter than me.
-At Fortis, a core belief in our investment process is that predicting the future is close to impossible; we like to say “our crystal ball is a little cloudy.”
+A core belief in our investment process is that predicting the future is close to impossible; we like to say “our crystal ball is a little cloudy.”
 We have written at length about the Presidential election not having a dramatic effect on the stock market, but Trump’s populist win leaves much angst on the part of investors.
 Trump’s proposed polices depart from the traditional Republican guidelines on trade, security and entitlements, not to mention that most of his initiatives lack detail.
 These factors make forecasting market reaction even more uncertain.

 Just two weeks ago I was on a panel at a Family Wealth Conference where some CIOs was predicting stock market chaos if Trump was elected.
 Some panelists were raising cash which is a high risk proposition to say the least.
 It also struck me as short-sighted because all of Trump’s plans are inflationary, if successfully implemented, that is more of a threat to bonds than stocks.
 This puts in danger the so called “safe trades” such as bonds and dividend paying stocks.
 Our President-elect is leaning heavily on tax cuts and more debt; again this seems like more of a threat to bonds than stocks.
 We are not forecasting the future in either stocks or bonds, but merely making the point that prophecies on your portfolio based on politics are best to be ignored.
-That is why Fortis adopted a low fee, evidence based and academically backed system for managing money.

 If indeed you believe that Trump will cause a crisis, let’s take a look at balanced portfolios during recent emergency events.
 Is Trump’s election more dangerous to markets than 9/11?
 How about the Dot Com crash?
 Let’s see how things play out going forward.
 So far today the stock market is doing the exact opposite of what all the “experts” predicted.
 We may find that volatility surrounds Trump, but America seems resilient in the face of most pressure situations, especially contentious presidential elections.
 In the second chart, we show almost identical one year lagged returns between parties.